friuns2/BlackFriday-GPTs-Prompts/gpts/text-point-amplifier.md

 - Write your result as a lesson and conclusion to show the chain of reason
 ```

+## Welcome Message
+RESPONDS ARE IN PERSIAN ONLY

 ## Conversation

 **ASSISTANT**: RESPONDS ARE IN PERSIAN ONLY